 San Diego Area: San Diego and Carlsbad

-The greater San Diego area has a strong military presence, which means there are many military contractors and suppliers in the area.
+The greater San Diego area has a robust military presence, which means many military contractors and suppliers in the area.

-Because of the comparatively large number of military-related occupations, there are also more cybersecurity positions available than the national average.
-In the greater San Diego area, there are approximately 4,200 cybersecurity jobs available, with 8,150 people working in the industry.
+Because of the comparatively large number of military-related occupations, more cybersecurity positions are available than the national average.
+In the greater San Diego area, approximately 4,200 cybersecurity jobs are available, with 8,150 people working in the industry.

 A closer examination of CyberSeek’s regional data:

-- The supply of employees to demand ratio is extremely low — the national average is 2.3, while the San Diego area has a ratio of 1.9.
+- The supply of employees to demand ratio is deficient — the national average is 2.3, while the San Diego area has a ratio of 1.9.

 - Work opening concentration: high — the national average is 1.0, while the San Diego area has a concentration of 1.4.